MOSALAH-CODE/MOSALAH-CODE.github.io/README.md

 ## Deployment

-The portfolio website is deployed using Azure Web Sites and is accessible at [https://mosalah-code.github.io/](https://mosalah-code.github.io/).
+This portfolio website is deployed using GitHub Pages and is accessible at [https://mosalah-code.github.io/](https://mosalah-code.github.io/).

 ## Development

 To run the website locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/portfolio-website.git`
+1. Clone the repository: `git clone https://github.com/mosalah-code/mosalah-code.github.io.git`
 2. Open the `index.html` file in your preferred web browser.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact